mei-friend/mei-friend.github.io/_docs/basic/github.md

 After successful login, your profile name will appear next to the GitHub cat logo.
 By clicking on your name, you will see a list of repositories of your GitHub profile.
 The GitHub menu will guide you through the repository structure, all available branches and files within a repository.
 Each update might take some loading time during which the GitHub cat icon will spin (i.e., rotate clockwise).
 After having opened a file, the profile name, repository name and the file name will be shown in the file name status display.
 You may now work on your file and make changes.

-The GitHub menu also provides navigation arrows to return to the next higher level in the GitHub structure (see Fig.&thinsp;6 below).
+The GitHub menu also provides navigation buttons to return to the previous level in the GitHub structure (see Fig.&thinsp;6 below).
 Each click requires negotiation with the GitHub API indicated through a spinning GitHub icon.

-## Commit changes
+## Committing changes

  After having accomplished a meaningful portion of editing work to your encoding, you may now commit these changes back to your GitHub file by entering a commit message in the GitHub menu and confirming the commit by pressing the commit button (see Fig.&thinsp;6).
 The rotating GitHub icon indicates the commit being negotiated with the GitHub API.
 After this has been finished, the commit table at the bottom of the GitHub menu will contain the new commit just made with date, author, commit message, and commit hash.
 The commit hash itself is clickable and will guide you straight to that commit on the GitHub website for future interaction.
 Note that the commit message field will only be editable after an edit has been made to the encoding (indicated by red color in the file name marked additionally with an asterisk).